samhuk/trew-starter/README.md

 * Lack of ESLint integration (coming soon)

 ## Motivation
-I couldn't find any starters out there that was much more than create-react-app with basic typescript integration; lacking a backend, Sass, Redux, etc.
+I couldn't find any starters out there that was much more than create-react-app with basic typescript integration; lacking a backend, Sass, Redux, etc. Most medium to large scale web applications feature at least half of the above listed aspects, so I felt like it would be convenient if there was a starter that didn't compromise on detail.

 ## Contributing